sreekesh-k/Todo-List-Project/README.md

 # WHAT IS UNIQUE?
 1. Added a small loading screen and other animation to get a real application like feel.
 2. Added points:
->  +Completing task will increase the points.
+ + Completing task will increase the points.
-> +If a task is deleted before its completion, user will lose points as it is assumed that the user could complete the task.
+ +If a task is deleted before its completion, user will lose points as it is assumed that the user could complete the task.
 3. In this to-do list I have tried to show the function call stack in the following way:
-> - When there is no task, and user tries to delete, manage or view the tasks It will ask suggestion like “Would you like to add task”.
+ - When there is no task, and user tries to delete, manage or view the tasks It will ask suggestion like “Would you like to add task”.
 Then it calls the add function from the view function.